dtarnawsky/cs-inappbrowser-cap/README.md

 In iOS this launches iOS pdf viewer.

 ## Note on Android
-Outstanding problem in the chromium webview that cannot intercept POST calls fore beforeload: https://bugs.chromium.org/p/chromium/issues/detail?id=155250#c39
+There is an outstanding problem in the chromium webview that cannot intercept POST calls hence beforeload is not fired: https://bugs.chromium.org/p/chromium/issues/detail?id=155250#c39

 ## About Links